-Before you leave treatment, the facility should help you set up an aftercare plan.
-There are many people who go through the treatment process and believe that they’re magically cured.
+Before you leave treatment, the facility should help you set up a post-rehab drug treatment plan.
+There are many people who go through the drug addiction treatment process and believe that they’re magically cured.
 This is one of the biggest mistakes that a person can make because it takes ongoing work to stay sober.
 In order to make this process easier, a quality treatment facility will set you up with additional help post-discharge.

 Why is Rehab Aftercare Necessary?

 Through a wide range of treatment methods, clients learn what their triggers are and how to overcome them.
 Many of these therapies are like training wheels while the person is in treatment.
-The goal is that once a individuals are ready to finish inpatient treatment, they can continue using the tools they’ve learned.
-Some of the common addiction treatment programs a client will go through include:
+The goal is that once individuals are ready to finish treatment, they can continue using the tools they’ve learned.
+Some of the common addiction therapy services a client will go through include:

 Aftercare for Those with a Dual Diagnosis

 A dual diagnosis is when a person has an addiction to alcohol or drugs as well as a different type of mental illness.
-Mental illness is much like addiction.
 As a result, individuals must monitor the status of their mental health after treatment.
 During early sobriety, many people have more severe symptoms of anxiety or depression.
-Continuing to see a therapist or psychiatrist post treatment is a way to track a person’s progress.
+Continuing to see a therapist or psychiatrist post-treatment is a way to track a person’s progress.

-Some people take different non-narcotic medications to for mental illness, and their medical professionals may need to make adjustments for a variety of reasons.
+Some people take different non-narcotic medications for mental illness.
 Additionally, there are some people who stay sober long enough to see their symptoms of mental illness begin to disappear.
 As a person stays sober, the chemicals in his or her brain begin to balance more each day.
 Some people can come off the medications completely after a long period of sobriety.